Family First. Divorced Second.

 Consider carefully what you hope to gain with every communication.
 If you don’t want to burn all your bridges and cause your kids to resent you or spend thousands on therapy, you will refrain from being rude, sarcastic, or accusatory when communicating with him/her.
 Above all, remember that your children's welfare must always be your priority.
 Contemplate the long-term effects on your children of everything you and your ex say and do, and you can create the best possible co-parenting situation.

-Joint custody arrangements can be draining, maddening, and anxiety inducing.
+Joint custody arrangements can be draining, maddening, and anxiety-inducing.
 It can seem impossible to surmount all the pain and bitterness your shared history brings up.
-Making shared decisions, interacting with each another at drop-offs, or just speaking to someone you’d rather forget about can seem like irresolvable tasks, however, the benefit to your children is worth making the effort.
+Making shared decisions, interacting with each other at drop-offs, or just speaking to someone you’d rather forget about can seem like irresolvable tasks, however, the benefit to your children is worth making the effort.
 Despite the challenges, though, if you want the best for them, you can and must develop an amicable working relationship with your ex for the sake of your children.